-11.17 There are proposals being made for improving rail services at Dore and Totley Station by adding a further rail track and providing new and extended station platforms and other facilities, increasing capacity for improved train services between Sheffield and Manchester.
-There is a need to improve facilities for all users at the station and to safeguard the historic station and station infrastructure in order to protect the area from development that might harm the character of the historic station and its natural setting.

-11.18 The Friends of Dore and Totley Station strongly support this proposal as evidenced in their joint submission with Dore Village Society at the Hope Valley Capacity Public Inquiry.
+- 11.17 There are proposals being made for improving rail services at Dore and Totley Station by adding a further rail track and providing new and extended station platforms and other facilities, increasing capacity for improved train services between Sheffield and Manchester.
+There is a need to improve facilities for all users at the station and to safeguard the historic station and station infrastructure in order to protect the area from development that might harm the character of the historic station and its natural setting. - 11.18 The Friends of Dore and Totley Station strongly support this proposal as evidenced in their joint submission with Dore Village Society at the Hope Valley Capacity Public Inquiry.
+The Hope Valley Capacity Project was approved in February 2018.